Stirling-Tools/Stirling-PDF/README.md

 Simply use environment variables APP_HOME_NAME, APP_HOME_DESCRIPTION and APP_NAVBAR_NAME with Docker or Java.
 If running Java directly, you can also pass these as properties using -D arguments.

-Using the same method you can also change the default language by providing APP_LOCALE with values like de-DE fr-FR or ar-AR to select your default language (Will always default to English on invalid locale)
+Using the same method you can also change
+- The default language by providing APP_LOCALE with values like de-DE fr-FR or ar-AR to select your default language (Will always default to English on invalid locale)
+- Enable/Disable search engine visablility with ALLOW_GOOGLE_VISABILITY with true / false values.
+Default disable visability.

 ## API
 For those wanting to use Stirling-PDFs backend API to link with their own custom scripting to edit PDFs you can view all existing API documentation